-Transitory APIs: Intentionally Building APIs That Can Go Away At Anytime12 Mar 2015
+Transitory APIs: Intentionally Building APIs That Can Go Away At Anytime

 I use many types of APIs.
 Some are public APIs, operated by other people, and then there are the APIs I have designed, operate, and consume on my own.
 As I design, redesign, deploy, and manage my APIs, I'm in a fortunate place that I get to push the boundaries of API operations, without much of the friction of normal API platforms.
 I'm the only one providing and consuming many of my APIs, essentially running an API dictatorship.

 Over time I have built quite a few APIs that are still up, active, but nobody is using them.
 I have built them during some specific research, or to support a prototype, which once I was done with core work, I do not need the API to actually be alive and running.
 At some point in the future when I revisit the research, I may want to fire back up the APIs, but for now its ok if they are down, with a dormant Docker image, and server-side code living within its requisite Github repo.